-My OHSU Story
+My OHSU Heart Story - by Mark

 I'd had open heart surgery to repair a heart valve and fix atrial fibrillation, but I was still having difficulty breathing and felt like I wasn't getting better.
 I'm normally very active, but I was having problems with daily activities.
 That's when my cardiologist suggested cardiac rehab at OHSU.